ethereum/EIPs/SIPS/sip-8.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->
-The implementation of this SIP will be phased in:
+Based on the last few months of data and the current success of the sETH pool, the implementation of this SIP will be:

-Phase One: trial period funded by the foundation, the trial period has now been extended to five weeks finishing on 2019-08-21
-Phase Two: 5% inflation diverted to pool with all rewards unlocked (eight weeks 2019-08-21 to 2019-10-16) Phase Three (pending community approval): 5% additional inflation locked for 1 year as per the existing inflationary rewards mechanism (2019-10-16 ongoing)
+5% of inflation diverted to a pool with all rewards unlocked

 The distribution rules are as follows:
 1. SNX tokens will be distributed by the percentage of liquidity tokens at the end of each period.